nutanixdev/xi-iot-projects-facefeed/index.rst

 #.
 Open https://github.com/nutanix/xi-iot in a new browser tab and click **Clone or download > Download ZIP**.

 #.
 Extract the .zip file to a directory.
-These are required when referencing .yaml and .py files later in this lab.
+These are required when referencing .yaml and .py files later in this tutorial.

 Defining Categories
 +++++++++++++++++++

 In Xi IoT, categories help you assign various attributes to edges and data sources which can be further used to query and select them when creating Data Pipelines or deploying Applications.

 An example of a category could be “City” with values in [San Francisco, San Jose, San Diego] or “State” with values in [California, Washington, Oregon] and so on.
 It can be anything meaningful to your environment.
-For this lab, we’ll categorize types of cameras by their function.
+For this tutorial, we’ll categorize types of cameras by their function.

 #.
 From the **Xi IoT** management portal, select :fa:`bars` **> Infrastructure > Categories**.